 Operating expenses for the year ended December 31, 2020, decreased by 39% to \$111.9 million compared to \$183.2 million in 2019.
-On a per bbl basis, operating expenses decreased by \$2.07 to \$15.16 compared to \$17.23 in the prior year, primarily due to cost saving initiatives implemented during the first half of 2020 in response to deteriorating world oil prices, and the shut-in of higher cost minor fields for a portion of 2020.
-The majority of the cost saving initiatives, which are expected to be maintained in 2021, represent structural improvements of the Company's operations.
-By the end of fourth quarter of 2020, we resumed development activities throughout our portfolio at much lower cost, including the ongoing workover operations and restart of development drilling at Acordionero, the restart of workover operations at Costayaco, and the restart of previously shut-in minor fields.
+On a per bbl basis, operating expenses decreased by \$2.07 to \$15.16 compared to \$17.23 in 2019, primarily due to cost saving initiatives implemented during the first half of 2020 in response to deteriorating world oil prices and the shut-in of higher cost minor Fields for a portion of 2020.
+By the end of the fourth quarter of 2020, we resumed development activities throughout our portfolio at a much lower cost, including the ongoing workover operations and restart of development drilling at Acordionero, the restart of workover operations in Costayaco, and the restart of previously shut-in minor Fields.